mborgerson/wiki-export/wiki/Boot_Process.md

 | colspan = “3” | ...   |
 | 0x20F                 | 0x00000000                 | 0x00000000      |
 | 0x2FF                 | 0x00000000                 | 0x00000800      |                         |

+Once the MTRR have been written, the cache is enabled.

 ### GDT setup